-- \General information technology (IT) controls Controls over the entity's IT processes that support the continued proper operation of the IT environment, including the continued effective functioning of information processing controls and the integrity of information (i.e., the completeness, accuracy and validity of information) in the entity's information system.
-(Also see IT environment). - \General purpose financial statements Financial statements prepared in accordance with a general purpose framework. - \General purpose framework A financial reporting framework designed to meet the common financial information needs of a wide range of users.
+General information technology (IT) controls - Controls over the entity's IT processes that support the continued proper operation of the IT environment, including the continued effective functioning of information processing controls and the integrity of information (i.e., the completeness, accuracy and validity of information) in the entity's information system.
+Also see the definition of IT environment.

+General purpose financial statements - Financial statements prepared in accordance with a general purpose framework.

+General purpose framework - A financial reporting framework designed to meet the common financial information needs of a wide range of users.
 The financial reporting framework may be a fair presentation framework or a compliance framework.